Updated on September 12th, 2022

 If honey is not labeled as raw, assume it has been heated, most likely pasteurized and filtered.

 “Pasteurization … is a process in which water and certain packaged and non-packaged foods (such as milk and fruit juice) are treated with mild heat, usually to less than 100 °C (212 °F), to eliminate pathogens and extend shelf life.”

 Since honey is known to be antibacterial and can be consumed raw, you might wonder why honey is pasteurized.

-Pasteurization and filtration of honey have little to do with food safety and a whole lot to do with shelf life and marketing to consumers.
+Pasteurization and filtration of honey have little to do with food safety and a whole lot to do with shelf life and marketing regular honey to consumers.
 For example, according to the Ontario Beekeepers’ Association, there is no requirement to pasteurize honey in Canada.